The welcome speech is the spine of any corporate event. It pulls or repels the audience to tune in or run away before any special events start.

 5. Ask for Feedback.

-If you want to give another speech, it’s important to know what people did and did not like about the one you just presented.
 Now, I’m one who does NOT like taking advice from the cheap seats.
-I’m not telling you to get professional speaking advice from someone who is not a professional speaker.
+With that said, I’m not telling you to get professional speaking advice from someone who is not a professional speaker.

 Instead, learn what people liked best, what was most exciting, where you lost them because things got boring, how they left feeling, etc.